codio/site/source/docs/annotations/tour-explore.html.markdown

 - **Explore** - You can explore both the project tree and the code and click on the 'i' icons to bring up the help window.

 ##Tour Mode
-Tour mode works by examining the annotations.codio file from top to bottom and looking for any '@annotation:tour' tokens.
+Tour mode works by examining the annotations.md file from top to bottom and looking for any '@annotation:tour' tokens.
 When it finds a token, it will display any annotation content in a popup window and if a label is specified with the token, it will display the associated code snippet.

 ![mode buttons](/img/docs/ca-popup-window.png)